Boltholes made for BBQs

 From left to right: Mynydd Ednyfed’s outside table, its lawn in front of the house and conservatory, its Kamado BBQ

-At Morannedd, the sea is never far away, and neither is the feeling that food should be fresh and shared outside.
+At Moranedd, the sea is never far away, and neither is the feeling that food should be fresh and shared outside.

-Just a short walk from Borthwen Beach, this house is perfectly placed for days that revolve around the coast, swimming, walking, or simply watching the tide shift.
+Just a short walk from Porth Trywyn (Borthwen Beach), this house is perfectly placed for days that revolve around the coast, swimming, walking, or simply watching the tide shift.
 And when it comes to food, the barbecue naturally takes centre stage.

-Pick up fresh seafood on the island, bring it back to the house, and cook with the doors thrown open to the garden.
+Pick up fresh seafood on the way at the Menai Seafood Company, bring it back to the house, and cook with the doors thrown open to the garden.
 The veranda becomes a natural gathering spot, glasses clinking as the sun begins to dip, while the scent of food drifts out across the lawn.

 From left to right: Moranedd’s open sea view, Moranedd